 Through this measure, Malta Enterprise aims to support businesses carrying out feasibility studies to determine the technical and commercial challenges and carrying out preliminary activities that will enable businesses to make more knowledgeable decisions in the development of the intended research and development project.

 The Family Businesses Grant shall support family businesses to address transitionary issues by facilitating access to advisory and mediation services.
 The maximum grant that can be awarded under these guidelines is capped at €15,000 per family business in any rolling three (3) year period.
-Any costs incurred before the submission of application will not be considered eligible.

 The Interest Rate Subsidy scheme is a new measure to support qualifying businesses to subsidise the cost of debt finance of a term loan.
 Through the support, Malta Enterprise is aiming to facilitate investment in industrial and innovative setups by enabling them to develop their operations and take products and services to the market.